-The key to any successful startup is to learn from mistakes - not only your own mistakes, but the mistakes of others as well.
-As with anything new, some things will undoubtedly go wrong, giving you plenty of opportunity to learn and grow.
+The key to any successful start-up is to learn from mistakes - not only your errors but also the mistakes of others.
+As with anything new, some things will undoubtedly go wrong, giving you plenty of opportunities to learn and grow.

-And while experience can be a painful teacher, it's also a very powerful one.
-Learning from the mistakes of others is always much less painful, so here are 9 of the biggest mistakes tech startups make so you can be aware of them (and more importantly) avoid them.
+And while experience can be a painful teacher, it's also a compelling one.
+But, of course, learning from the mistakes of others is always much less painful, so here are 9 of the biggest mistakes tech start-ups make so you can be aware of them (and, more importantly) avoid them.

 1. Picking The Wrong Team

 But too much too soon could hurt more than it could help.
-Before you start to think about expansion, take into consideration the funds and the staff it'll take to make the expansion run smoothly.
-Intentional decisions and focused growth may feel like they take forever, but it can be the most successful and authentic way to grow your customer base long-term.
+So before you start to think about expansion, consider the funds and the staff it'll take to make the expansion run smoothly.
+Intentional decisions and focused growth may feel like they take forever, but it can be the most successful and authentic way to grow your customer base long-term.3.
+Being Closed-Minded

-Surrounding yourself with people who are smarter and more successful than you is one of the best things you can do for your business.
-Learning from their past mistakes, listening to their advice and watching how they work can help you lead your startup more effectively.
+Surrounding yourself with innovative and successful people than you is one of the best things you can do for your business.
+Learning from their past mistakes, listening to their advice, and watching how they work can help you lead your start-up more effectively.

-Creating a solid vision will keep you and your company focused on what's important.
-It will be the filter through which you run all of your decisions and will let your stakeholders know what to expect from you.
+Creating a solid vision will keep you, and your company focused on what's important.
+It will be the filter through which you run all of your decisions and let your stakeholders know what to expect.
 If you don't take the time to create a solid vision, you're rolling the dice on setting yourself up for failure.

 Your product or service may be world-changing, but if people don't know about it, you're going nowhere fast.
-Most founders of startups will have no issue creating a simple website or posting thought-provoking updates on social media, but in this day of fierce competition and rapid innovation, that's just not going to be enough to generate qualified sales leads.
+Of course, most start-ups will have no issue creating a simple website or posting thought-provoking updates on social media.
+Still, in this day of fierce competition and rapid innovation, that's just not going to be enough to generate qualified sales leads.

 A clear, focused, well-planned marketing strategy is essential in getting your sales team in front of your ideal customers.
 Marketing is not something you can do by the seat of your pants.
 You're going to have to invest some time and money into a plan for generating real revenue, and intentional and measurable marketing is one of the best ways to do that.

-If you turn a blind eye to the budgeting and accounting, you'll end up in big trouble pretty quick.
+If you turn a blind eye to budgeting and accounting, you'll end up in big trouble pretty quickly.
 Supplies have to be bought, people have to be paid, and advertising needs to be done.
 A weak financial plan can quickly turn a great idea into a costly mistake.

 Just because your small business is up and running doesn't mean you're done.
-If you're under the impression that all of the hard work is done, and that you product or service has no real competition, you'll find your sales plateauing before you know it.
+If you're under the impression that all of the hard work is done and that your product or service has no real competition, you'll find your sales plateauing before you know it.

 8. Putting Profit Over People

-A strong leader listens to the needs of her/his team and acts accordingly.
-The ways in which your team feels valued and appreciated should be of utmost importance.
-When employees are happy, they're much more likely to work hard and with focus to meet the shared goals of the company.
+A strong leader listens to the needs of their team and acts accordingly.
+How your team feels valued and appreciated should be of utmost importance.
+When employees are happy, they're much more likely to work hard and with focus to meet the company's shared goals.
 Once you've started to build your team, spend quality time focusing on these people who will move your vision forward.

 9. Not Taking Risks

-Officially launching your startup is one of the most exciting moments in your company's history.
+Officially launching your start-up is one of the most exciting moments in your company's history.
 It's when you finally reveal all of your hard work to the general public.
 But the timing of this launch is critical.
-There are many things you can't control about the timing of your launch, like the overall state of the economy or what existing competitors may be doing.
+You can't control many things about the timing of your launch, like the overall state of the economy or what existing competitors may be doing.

 However, if you aren't making mistakes, you aren't taking risks, and if you aren't taking risks, you're not growing.
-Your company will hit obstacles, face challenges and yes, make mistakes.
-How you handle these mistakes will not only define you as a leader but will set the course for the success of the startup.
+As a result, your company will hit obstacles, face challenges and yes, make mistakes.
+How you handle these mistakes will define you as a leader and set the course for the success of the start-up.
 But if you can at least avoid these 9, you'll be off to a pretty good start.